mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

  3. Because the list is empty, all members are initialized by empty lists.
     1. `int i{}` leads to value initialization which initializes `i` to 0.

-What if this list isn't empty?
+What if the list isn't empty?

 ```c++
 int main() {